Lyliya/RocketStats/README.md

 Use the Wiki available in the menu at the top of the page.
 You will have all the information easily accessible to understand the plugin.

+### Additional themes

+If you want more themes while waiting for the future website: https://github.com/Arubinu/RocketStats_themes

 ## Community & Thanks :)

 You can come and ask your questions or discuss with the community in our [discord](https://discord.gg/weBCBE4).